March 2025: Breaking news from the IARC:

 Providing GripHero to consumers is very quick, easy, simple and inexpensive to implement and operate.

-By law, all fuel consumers must be warned, informed, instructed and protected, at the exact point of contact with hazardous chemicals and products.
+By law, all fuel consumers, workers and end-users must be warned, informed, instructed and protected, at the exact point of contact with hazardous chemicals and products.

 If you would like our support to specify your fuel stations with CLP/FHSA-compliant hazard signage, labelling and anti-static ATEX safety-gloves (Category-2 PPE - for use in 'Potentially Explosive Atmospheres'), please get in contact with us directly.